 Applied Health Sciences

-The Applied Health Sciences Minor offers students the ability to critically analyze scientific knowledge and examine career options in science-based, applied health professions.
-Students consider a variety of approaches, perspectives, and factors contributing to healthy human development and functioning.
+The applied health sciences minor offers students the ability to critically analyze scientific knowledge and examine career options in science-based, applied health professions.
+Students consider a variety of approaches, perspectives and factors contributing to healthy human development and functioning.
 Related majors include Nursing, Exercise Science, Psychology, Biology and Occupational Therapy.

-Only Chemistry and Chemical Science majors are eligible for this minor.Learn More about the Biochemistry minor
+Only chemistry and chemical science majors are eligible for this minor.Learn More about the Minor in Biochemistry

 Catholicism and Culture

-A minor in criminal justice is earned by completing 15 credit hours of required criminal justice courses.
-Students should consult the department chair concerning specific requirements for the minor.Learn More about the Corrections minor
+A minor in corrections (criminal justice) is earned by completing 15 credit hours of required criminal justice courses.
+Students should consult the department chair concerning specific requirements for the minor.Learn More about the Minor in Corrections

-The Environmental Studies minor is a 16-hour interdisciplinary program compatible with any major.
+The environmental studies minor is a 16-hour interdisciplinary program compatible with any major.
 It offers students an integrated overview of environmental and natural resource fields.
-This minor should be appealing to students who are interested in environmental issues and those interested in working in an environmentally related field.Learn More about the Environmental Studies minor
+This minor should be appealing to students who are interested in environmental issues and those interested in working in an environmentally related field.Learn More about the Minor in Environmental Studies

 Gender and Diversity Studies